KeshiaRose/Toggl-Web-Data-Connector/README.md

 # Toggl Web Data Connector
 This Tableau Web Data Connector pulls in data from the Detail Reports view from toggl.com

-To use this Web Data Conenctor copy the following link into Tableau

 # How to Connect
 To connect to your time tracking data create a new Web Data Connector data source and enter the following url:
 ```